RubixML/Churn/README.md

 $extractor = new SqlTable($connection, 'customers');
 ```

-If we didn't want to load all the customers from our database all at once, we can use the PHP Limit Iterator to specify an offset and a limit like in the example below.
+If we didn't want to load all the customers in our database, we could wrap the extractor within the standard PHP Limit Iterator to specify an offset and a limit.

 ```php
 $extractor = new LimitIterator($extractor->getIterator(), 0, 100);
 ```

-Since we don't know the label of the customers in our database yet, we'll select the features of the samples without their corresponding labels.
-Make sure to load the features in the same order as they were given to train the model.
+As we did with the training and validation sets, we'll instantiate a Column Picker to select the right features from the database to input to the estimator.
+Remember that we don't have labels for the samples in our database yet as those are the ones we are going to predict.

 ```php
 $extractor = new ColumnPicker($extractor, [